 The current operation of the small recycling and waste transfer facilities is not cost effective.
 All waste facilities except West Nowra, consistently operate at a loss.

-Council is seeking your input to find an acceptable balance between reducing the costs of operation and maintaining a viable community service.
+Council sought input to find an acceptable balance between reducing the costs of operation and maintaining a viable community service via a community which has now closed.